James Connolly was born 150 years ago today. He remains the outstanding socialist of Ireland's history.

 Anti-communist campaigns in Eastern Europe aren’t about building a more democratic society — they’re about rehabilitating the far right.

 Labour’s manifesto offers a vision to radically improve the lives of millions.
-Whatever happens on June 8, we must fight to keep it on the horizon.

 A wave of endorsements have brought Britain’s most vibrant music scene together with its most left-wing political leader.